 Hopeful writers looking to become published authors should keep in mind that not every literary agent will perform editorial tasks for their clients.
 That can make seeking editorial guidance crucial.
 Even authors that receive editorial guidance from literary agents at literary agencies and book editors at publishing houses sometimes choose to go the extra mile in seeking out further suggested edits.

 So, what kind of editing does an author need?

 There are many different types of editing, depending on whether a heavy or a light pen needs to be used.
 An author should make an evaluation of the particular type of editing needed: copyediting, proofreading, editing, or a critique.
 Similarly, a writer should also consider the cost involved and what might make good business sense.
-For instance, copy editing performed on a manuscript is usually less pricey than a substantive edit of a manuscript, but substantive editing will be valuable for first drafts, especially.
+For instance, copy editing performed on a book is usually less pricey than a substantive edit of a book, but substantive editing will be valuable for first drafts, especially.

 I have seen writers seek editorial guidance before entering the publishing process, and I have also seen writers look for further editorial guidance after they have begun the book publishing process.

 In any case, if your aim is getting your book published, you should always seek editorial guidance from professionals—and that's coming from a literary agent.

 Make Sure Your Book Gets Published with Professional Editing